School News Put-in-Bay March 2010

 Put-in-Bay School’s Elementary Student of the Month is 5th Grader Carter Pugh.
-He was nominated by three students.
+Three students nominated him.
 The first wrote, “I think this person deserves to be the student of the month because he always is willing to help others, has a lot of school spirit, puts a lot of effort into his work, and has a nice calm attitude.
 He also participates in many things at school and out of school.”

-A special thanks go out to Cheerleading Advisor Sonya Niese and her outstanding group of cheerleaders: Karina Kowalski, Victoria Wertenbach, Madeline Pugh, Elyse Drake, Anna Rence, Sara Farman and Jessica Krueger.
+A special thanks go out to Cheerleading Advisor Sonya Niese and her outstanding cheerleaders: Karina Kowalski, Victoria Wertenbach, Madeline Pugh, Elyse Drake, Anna Rence, Sara Farman, and Jessica Krueger.